core-wg/uri-path-abbrev/draft-amsuess-core-shopinc.md

 The Option Value contents of this option are encoded in CBOR {{RFC8949}}.
 Only two CBOR encodings are currently allowed.
+In addition, there is one special encoding when the Option Value is empty, which is reserved for the /.well-known/core value.

 It may be a CBOR positive integer (Major Type 0).
 This accomodates values from 0 to 2^(64)-1.